wingyin01/IDAT_7215_Project/Project_summary.md

 - We intentionally limited case data to 29 cases to stay legal and ethical.
 - This is a **known constraint** for our student project phase.
 - For educational purposes, this is acceptable under fair use principles.
+- **Impact**: The 29 cases are all serious criminal appeals (drugs, robbery, murder, etc.).
+Queries about minor offenses or non-criminal matters may not find relevant case precedents.
+The system will transparently inform users when no relevant cases are found and rely primarily on legislation analysis.

 **Path to Production (Future Collaboration Needed)**
 - To make this production-ready, we would need: